He is lively as a fish in the water, with neither root nor stem

 Rising and sinking in the sea of birth and death

 Worldly passions exist because of the mind

-Without mind, to what can worldly passions attach themselves?
+Without the mind, to what can worldly passions attach themselves?

 Don’t labor to discriminate, to grasp characteristics

-Without effort you’ll gain the Way in a moment l5
+Without effort you’ll gain the Way in a moment 15

-“Venerable ones, this body made up of the four major elements has no permanence.
-Things like spleen and stomach, liver and gall, hair, nails and teeth, are simply evidence that all phenomenal things are empty of fixed characteristics.
-When your mind has learned to cease its momentary seeking, this is called the state of the bodhi tree.
-But while your mind is incapable of ceasing, this is called the tree of ignorance.
-Ignorance has no fixed abode, ignorance has no beginning or end.
+Fellow believers, this body, made up of the four major elements, has no permanence.
+Things like spleen and stomach, liver and gall, hair, nails and teeth, are simply evidence that all phenomenal things are devoid of fixed characteristics.
+When your mind has learned to cease its momentary seeking, this is called the state of the bodhi tree; but while your mind is incapable of ceasing, this is called the tree of ignorance.
+Ignorance has no fixed abode; ignorance has no beginning or end.
 As long as your mind is unable to cease its moment-by-moment activity, then you are up in the tree of ignorance.
-You enter among the six realms of existence and of the four types of birth,25 clothed in fur and with horns on your head.
+You enter among the six realms of existence and of the four types of birth 25 wearing fur and with horns on your head.
 But if you can learn to cease, then you’ll be in the world of the clean pure body.
 If not one thought arises, you’ll be up in the bodhi tree, using your transcendental powers to take different forms in the threefold world, assuming any bodily shape you please, feasting on Dharma bliss and meditation delight,26 illuminating things for yourself with the light from your own body.
-Think of clothes and you’ll be swathed in a thousand layers of fine silk, think of food and you’ll be provided with a hundred delicacies.
-And you will suffer no sudden illnesses.
-Bodhi has no fixed abode: that’s why there’s nothing to take hold of.”
+Think of clothes and you’ll be swathed in a thousand layers of fine silk, think of food and you’ll be provided with a hundred delicacies, and you will live to a ripe old age.
+Bodhi has no fixed abode: that’s why it cannot be taken hold of.

 The hsin turns with the ten thousand things